-- An initial screening/testing of swimming ability must be done at Designated Swim areas in shallow water (equal or less than 1.35m) prior to the activity. - Students must successfully complete the following swim test, without a personal flotation device (P.F.D.) or lifejacket, to be designated a "swimmer": - tread water for 1 minute - swim 50 m (164') - The test must be administered by a certified aquatic instructor or a certified lifeguard (the test is based on the Lifesaving Society's Swim to SurviveTM Standard). - The swim test must be completed within the school year in which the activity is taking place. - In lieu of completing the swim test, students may provide proof of Bronze Star certification or higher. - Results of the swim test must be documented and communicated as per school board policy (for example, to the student, teacher, principal, parents/guardians, trip guide(s), lifeguards, aquatic instructor, and outside provider [if applicable]). - Identified non-swimmers and students who do not successfully complete the swim test, must wear a properly fastened P.F.D. or lifejacket: - for instructional swims.
-The P.F.D. or lifejacket can be removed during instructional swims when the non-swimmer is under constant visual supervision by the instructor during learn-to-swim skill instruction and/or practice; - o when on a dock or when at a shoreline where the depth of the water is deemed a risk.
+- Prior to the activity, students must successfully complete the following swim test in its entirety, with or without a personal flotation device (P.F.D.), in sequence and without any stops: - rolling entry (backwards or forward) into deep water at 2.75m (9') minimum depth - tread water for 1 minute - swim 50m (164') continuously any stroke - The test must be administered by a certified aquatic instructor or a certified lifeguard (the test is based on the Lifesaving Society's Swim to Survive[TM] Standard). - The swim test must be completed within the school year in which the activity is taking place. - In lieu of completing the swim test, students may provide proof of Bronze Star certification or higher. - Results of the swim test must be documented and communicated as per school board policy (for example, to the student, teacher, principal, parents/guardians, trip guide(s), lifeguards, aquatic instructor, and outside provider [if applicable]). - All teachers and parent/guardian/volunteers must be aware of those students who required a P.F.D./lifejacket to complete the swim test.